Our People

 Hannah Tinyep Mobya

 Hannah is a Development Communications professional with the belief that facilitating access to information and knowledge are central canons to addressing development deficit.
-Leverages strong public speaking skills to promote participation and give voice to the marginalised and excluded.
-Possesses standard photography, editing, and sub-editing skills and constantly upgrading and adopting new knowledge to keep up to speed in the fast-changing digital space.
-Familiar with a wide range of graphics and social media platforms to produce campaign videos, animated feeds, and interactive websites.
-Strong understanding of media trends and media engagements – using social media to manage and share documentation to inform and cause social change.
+She leverages her strong public speaking skills to promote participation and give voice to the marginalised and excluded.
+Hannah has good knowledge on using Adobe Photoshop, Premiere Pro and Photoshop Lightroom to facilitate her communication work.
+She is also very familiar with a wide range of graphics and social media platforms to produce campaign videos, animated feeds, and interactive websites.
+Hannah also has a strong understanding of media trends and media engagements – using social media to manage and share documentation to inform and cause social change.

 Victor Sunkwa Asamoah